junit-team/junit-examples/junit-source-launcher/README.md

 # junit-source-launcher

 Starting with Java 25 it is possible to write minimal source code test programs using the `org.junit.start` module.
-For example, like in a [HelloTests.java](src/HelloTests.java) file reading:
+For example, take a look at the [HelloTests.java](src/HelloTests.java) file reading:

 ```java
 import module org.junit.start;